-Difference between partnership and limited liability partnership
+5.1.6 Difference between partnership and limited liability partnership

-Base Partnership Limited Liability Partnership Legal entity It is not a separate legal entity It is a separate legal entity Liability The liability of the partners is unlimited.
+Basis Partnership Limited Liability Partnership Legal entity It is not a separate legal entity It is a separate legal entity Liability The liability of the partners is unlimited.
 The liability of the members of the LLP is limited.
 Number of members Minimum required is two.
-Maximum number is 100 subject to some exceptions Minimum number of members for a LLP is 2 and no limit for maximum numbers.
+Maximum number is 50 subject to some exceptions Minimum number of members for a LLP is 2 and no limit for maximum numbers.
 Entering into contracts Partnership is not a separate person and enter into contract on behalf of its partners LLP is capable of entering into contracts and holding property in its own name Compliance of law Lesser compliance More compliance under LLP Act.
-Dissolution Firm can be dissolved on the eve of death of partner, retirement of partner etc., unless otherwise than agreed to in the agreement.
-LLP can be dissolved by complying with the provisions of LLP (Winding up and Dissolution) Rules, 2012.
+Dissolution Firm can be dissolved on the eve of death of partner, retirement of partner etc., unless otherwise than agreed to in the agreement. , , ,

-The following are the differences between the partnership and Hindu Undivided Family.
+5.1.7 Differences between the partnership and Hindu Undivided Family

-Base Partnership Hindu undivided family Relationship Relation subsists between the partners.
+Basis Partnership Hindu undivided family Relationship Relation subsists between the partners.
 It is a single person and it cannot have a partnership by itself.
 Management All of the partners may involve in the management Karta of HUF is managing the business Share of profit Partners can share profit as per the agreement No such sharing of profits in HUF Property The properties even though in the name of partnership firm belongs to all partners This business is a species of ancestral joint property in which every member of a family acquires Authority Each partner is the agent of others It has implied authority to contract debts and pledge the properties and credit of the family for the ordinary purposes of the family business Dissolution Firm can be dissolved on the eve of death of partner, retirement of partner etc., unless otherwise than agreed to in the agreement.
-The death of Karta will not lead to the dissolution of the HUF business.